Nissan deal opens door for Scotland concessions - SNP

-LONDON The British government's promises to Japanese carmaker Nissan (7201.T) open the door to a special deal for Scotland if Britain leaves the European Union, Scottish nationalists said on Sunday.
+LONDON (Reuters) - The British government's promises to Japanese carmaker Nissan (7201.T) open the door to a special deal for Scotland if Britain leaves the European Union, Scottish nationalists said on Sunday.

 Nissan said on Thursday it would build two new models in Britain, after what a source described to Reuters as a promise of aid from Prime Minister Theresa May's government to counter any loss of competitiveness caused by Brexit.